Reception statute: United States

-The Northwest Ordinance, which was approved by the Congress of the Confederation in 1787, guaranteed "judicial proceedings according to the course of the common law."
+The Northwest Ordinance, which was approved by the Congress of the Confederation in 1787, guaranteed "judicial proceedings according to the course of the common law".
 Nathan Dane, the primary author of the Northwest Ordinance, viewed that provision as a default mechanism if federal or territorial statutes were silent about a particular matter.
 He wrote that if "a statute makes an offence, and is silent as to the mode of trial, it shall be by jury, according to the course of the common law."
 In effect, the provision operated as a reception statute, giving legal authority to the established common law in the vast territories in which no states had yet been established.
 In 1795, the Governor and Judges of the Northwest Territory adopted a reception statute that was based on the Virginia statute.

 Over time, as new states were formed from federal territories, the territorial reception statutes became obsolete and were re-enacted as state law.
 For example, a reception statute enacted by legislation in the state of Washington states, "The common law, so far as it is not inconsistent with the Constitution and laws of the United States, or of the state of Washington nor incompatible with the institutions and condition of society in this state, shall be the rule of decision in all the courts of this state."
 In that way, the common law was eventually incorporated into the legal systems of every state (except for the law of Louisiana for which some areas of law were received as common law and others were adopted from French and Spanish sources).

 Certain anomalies exist within certain US states because of the effective branching of the law in different directions.
 For example, the Commonwealth of Virginia adopted the English common law upon becoming independent but before England abolished trial by combat.
 Thus, it has been argued that the right to request trial by combat theoretically still exists in Virginia, at least as far as a form of action under which the common law had authorized trial by combat would be available in Virginia.

 Other former British colonies

 The pattern was repeated in many other former British colonies as they gained independence from the United Kingdom.
 New Zealand, India, Belize and various Caribbean and African nations have adopted English common law by reception statutes although they do not inevitably continue to copy English common law; later cases can often draw on decisions in other common law jurisdictions.
-The colony of New South Wales formally received the English common law in 1828, and each of the other Australian colonies received the common law of New South Wales upon its founding.